Linguistics Course Catalog

 5 units

 Model-theoretic semantics for natural language.
 Truth-conditional, compositional semantics.
 Various logical ontologies and their application to natural language categories.
 Dynamic interpretation of discourse and anaphoric relations.
 Treatment of illocutionary force.
-Prerequisite(s): course 231.
-Enrollment restricted to graduate standing or consent of instructor.
+Prerequisite(s): LING 231.
+Enrollment is restricted to graduate students or by permission of instructor.

 LING 236